 Choosing the wrong software development vendor can damage your brand and waste your time, let alone have disastrous financial consequences for your company.
 While the market of distributed development grows, it’s become common for organizations to prefer outsourcing vendors for programming solutions.

 Consequently, picking a company has become a meticulous process, requiring careful evaluation of a vast number of candidates.
-That said, you’ll save a lot of time and resources if you streamline the selection process by sending Requests for Information (RFI) to several firms at once.
+That said, you’ll save a lot of time and resources if you streamline the selection process by sending Requests for Information (RFI) for software development to several firms at once.

 RFI (request for information) is a document that organizations send to potential vendors to gather data about their skills, size, experience, pricing, as well as products and services that they offer.
 Companies then use obtained information to decide which vendor suits them the most.
 RFI makes it much easier to compare different firms because it filters out those that don’t fit your needs from the get-go and encourages competition among the remaining ones.

 There is no multi-tool RFI format to fit every company.
-However, understanding the essentials can help you create a well-structured RFI template.
+However, understanding the essentials can help you create a well-structured software RFI template.
+You can download ready-made RFI template from ProjectManager.com.

 We suggest dividing your request into two sections: